Phobos81/hello-world/README.md

 # hello-world
 Testing first git-hub repository
-Not even shure what this is for
+Not even sure what this is for.
 I seem like a Coding type of person, but this remains to be proven